 LDJ5 workers are organizing on many of the same issues that catalyzed the ALU victory at JFK8, including pushing for a $30-an-hour pay, better scheduling and hours for employees, longer breaks, union representation at disciplinary meetings, an end to mandatory overtime, and increased sick and paid time off.

-Amazon recently signaled willingness to make small concessions to workers on some of the ALU and employees’ basic demands when the company announced last week that it will allow its warehouse workers to keep their cellphones while they work.
-After six workers were killed when a tornado collapsed an Amazon warehouse in Illinois in December, workers demanded permanent access to their phones as a safety precaution.
+Amazon recently signaled willingness to make small concessions to workers on some of the ALU and employees’ basic demands when the company announced last week that it will allow its warehouse workers to keep their cellphones on them during their shift.
+After six workers were killed when a tornado collapsed an Illinois Amazon warehouse in December, workers demanded permanent phone access as a safety precaution.
 The Occupational Safety and Health Administration has declined to levy any fines or other penalties over the tragedy in Illinois.

 “A Multi-Union Crusade”